mrMisterOwl/test_it/README.md

 - The test script was written using Python version 3.10
 - Script was written / tested using a Mac.
 There are likely code changes that will need to be made in order to run on alternate operating systems
 - Script should be executed with this command: sudo python3 test_it.py
 - 'sudo' is included because a .csv file is created in the same directory as the test script.
-The .csv file contains test results
+The .csv file contains test results.
+I'm sure there's a way to get around using sudo, but I didnt have time to look into it.

 The test script follows this process: